Project FAIR (Fairness in Aid Remuneration)

 Collaboration with DisasterReady

 Based on Project FAIR research, a free online module on fair reward in international NGOs is now available on the DisasterReady site, alongside many other free online learning resources for humanitarian and development professionals.
-Arabic, French, and Spanish translations will launch in early 2022.
+The module is also available in Arabic, French, and Spanish.

 If you would like to find out more about Project Fair then please get in touch with Dr Ishbel McWha-Hermann.